 If you're looking for a secure job in a thriving industry, then a career as an engineer is a good choice.
-There are over 1.7 million people in the UK employed in these roles and the industry offers a diverse range of jobs at various different levels.
+There are nearly 5.7 million employees working in engineering enterprises in the UK.

 Whether you're academically inclined or more of a hands-on type, there is something to suit you whatever interests or skills.

-'The range of engineering jobs means there's something for you whatever your interests'
+'The range of different engineering jobs means there's something for you whatever your interests'